As a responsibly armed American, you already know how challenging it can be to stay up to date on gun laws…

 As per federal law, you may only purchase a handgun in a state in which you do not have residency if it is transferred through a federally licensed firearms dealer (FFL) in that state and mailed to an FFL in your state.
 Vermont requires background checks be performed for all firearms transfers except those between immediate family members and law enforcement.

-Are There Magazine Limits for Handguns in Vermont?
+Are There Magazine Limits for Handguns?

 Yes.
 No more than 15 rounds are permitted for handguns.
 In 2018, Vermont enacted legislation to generally restrict the sale, purchase, possession, manufacture and importation of large-capacity ammunition-feeding devices.
 There is a grandfather provision for large-capacity magazines that were lawfully possessed on or before April 11, 2018.
 There are various exemptions, which include law enforcement, government officials and shooting competitions.
 Additional exemptions include an attached tubular device designed to accept and capable of operating only with .22-caliber rimfire ammunition as well as curios or relics.